 As the mid-20th century faded into memory, and Americans became much more status conscious, the concept of living in a mobile home had become less desirable.

-Keeping up with the Joneses, 1980s-style, could require living well beyond one's means.
-This was done in a sprawling ranch house or "cluster mansion", often with two times the floor space actually needed by a family.
+In the New Millennium, keeping up with the Joneses required living well beyond one's means.
+This was done in a sprawling "McMansion", often with two or three times the floor space actually needed by a family.

 Within a few years, mobile home living would be dubiously depicted in country & western songs or on over-the-top TV shows, such as Canada's "Trailer Park Boys".
 The term "Trailer Trash" had become part of the American vernacular.

 However, the essence of the mid-century Trailerite culture lived on.
 The "tiny house" movement began to gain impetus in the late 1990s.
 This promoted a 400 square foot abode as a trendy and environmentally-friendly alternative to the financed-to-the hilt, cluster mansion lifestyle.

 Today's tiny house takes minimalism to the max.
 Born out of economy and practicality, a typical tiny abode encompasses around 400 square feet and costs around 29,000 (2017) dollars.
 This price includes such options as a solar panel, instant propane water heater and hardwood flooring.

 Photo from Wikipedia / "Tammy"

 The more spacious "manufactured home" of the 21st century provides 1,000 (or more) square feet of living area.
 Built by Champion Home Builders, of Topeka, Indiana, this 16' by 66' single-wide unit sells for 29,900 (2017) dollars.
 It includes features now standard in the industry; horizontal vinyl exterior siding, triple-pane (house-type) windows and a peaked -and shingled- roof.

 Other sources used for reference material were: